 “It’s Henry,” Dave said to the other two, after peeping through the window.
 He looked for some more seconds before he returned the window blinds and turned.
 “He’s with someone.”

 “Maybe the new guy,” Samantha said as she sat on the sofa and crossed her legs.
-She wore an armless shirt and bum shorts.
+She was an armless shirt and bum shorts.

 “Maybe,” Dave shrugged as he returned to his sofa and sat beside Jennifer.
 Jennifer remained quiet and looked busy with her phone.